-Commencement exercises are held at the end of each semester, at which time degrees are officially conferred.
-Candidates who complete graduation requirements after the commencement exercises will be awarded degrees at the next regular commencement.
-Candidates for degrees are required to participate in the commencement exercises.
-Candidates who request to be excused are required to submit written support for their requests to the dean of the school or college in which they are enrolled.
+Commencement exercises are held at the close of each regular semester of the academic year, at which time degrees are officially conferred.
+Candidates who complete graduation requirements after the regular commencement exercises will be awarded degrees at the next regular conferral date.
+Requirements are considered complete only after the appropriate documentation has been recorded in the Registrar's Office.